MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-custom-app-policies-and-settings.md

 ## Understand custom apps and the available settings

-Your organization may commission the creation of custom apps for your org-specific requirements.
-Custom apps may be developed within your organization or by app developers outside the organization.
+Your organization can commission the creation of custom apps for your org-specific requirements.
+Custom apps can be developed within your organization or by app developers outside the organization.

 The following are the methods to make custom apps available in your organization's store, in a team, or for a few users.